termux/termux-gui/Protocol.md

     - name: The displayed name for the channel in the Android notification settings.
 - createNotification: creates a custom notification.
 If you need more standard notifications, use Termux:API instead.
 Returns the notification id used for further calls.
   - params:
     - id: The id of the notification to update.
+If not specified, generates a new id.
     - ongoing: If true, the Notification cannot be dismissed by the user, but the Notification is automatically dismissed when you close the connection to the plugin.
     - layout: The id of the remote Layout to use.
     - expandedLayout: The id of the remote Layout to use when the Notification has been expanded.
 Optional.